-A person can insert a clean, lubricated finger into the anus, with the finger pointing toward the naval.
+A person can insert a clean, lubricated finger into the anus, with the finger pointing toward the navel.

-According to Planned Parenthood, the prostate is sensitive to pressure.
-A person can apply pressure to the perineum, which is the area between the scrotum and the anus, to stimulate the prostate.
+The prostate is sensitive to pressure which, if correctly performed, can generate sexual pleasure.
+To stimulate the prostate, a person can apply pressure to the perineum, which is the area between the scrotum and the anus.

 It is not clear exactly how the prostate provides pleasure.
 One

 The first theory involves a collection of nerves attached to the prostate.
 These nerves, called the prostatic plexus, come from the lower part of the pelvic plexus, which is near the spine.